-And I always believed that recipe is a south Indian recipe.
+Easy dinner recipes for beginners and I always believed that recipe is a south Indian spinach recipe.
 I was only partly right for sambhar is one dish that is zealously loved all across the nation and there are many different versions of it.

 Most south Indian households use their own home-made sambhar masala by powdering spices.
 It obviously takes a lot of time and authentic ingredients to prepare.

 A true sambhar lover and not one to be bogged down by the lengthiness of authentic recipes, I have come up with my very own sambhar recipe that doesn’t take too much time and uses easily available ingredients.

 While some may feel that the end result doesn’t even come close to authentic sambhar, it suffices fine for me.
 When friends ask me how to make easy dinner recipes for beginners in a jiffy, I give them this recipe:

 - Arhar / Toor dal: 1 cup

 - Vegetables: Few pieces of Brinjals (small ones, sliced into half), carrot (diced), potatoes (diced), ladyfingers, gourd or lauki, pumpkin, french beans, tend